yudingshechu/Research-Module-Yield-Curve-Estimation-RKHS/README.md

 In this paper, authors used RKHS to estimate discount curve and yield curve.
 Meanwhile, they also used Gaussian Process to perform inferences.

 We used [sample code provided by authors](https://github.com/yye9701/KR_example) to speed up our project, but we have add unique multiple contents by ourselves.

+The Jupyter Notebook KR_example and simulation contain our codes used in this study.